celestica45/Programming-Project-1/README.md

 ### Overall Performance Trend

    From the results, we observe a clear performance hierarchy in the Debug build.
-In Debug mode, SIMD provided up to 4.4× speedup over the baseline C implementation, showing the strong advantage of vectorization when compiler optimizations are disabled.
+In Debug mode, SIMD(XMM and YMM) provided up to 4.4× speedup over the baseline C implementation, showing the strong advantage of vectorization when compiler optimizations are disabled.
 In contrast, in Release mode, all implementations converge to nearly the same performance, with differences shrinking to within ±5%.
 This confirms that the Release compiler automatically vectorized and optimized the C version, minimizing the manual SIMD advantage.

 ### Low Arithmetic Intensity